-Navigating family harmony

-in property disputes through

-family from district Sukkur faced a significant disagreement regarding the sale of inheritance property.
+Navigating family harmony in property disputes through amicable means from family district Sukkur faced a significant disagreement regarding the sale of inheritance property.
 The complainant's son was insisting all the family members to sell the property.
 In contrast, the opposing party (including the complainant) and other family members were against this idea.
 This disagreement caused emotional distress and potential financial losses within the family.

-Seeking a peaceful resolution
+peaceful resolution Seeking

-to their dispute, the family approached the Women Protection Cell, Sukkur, who directed the case to LAS.
+their dispute, the family approached the Women Protection Cell, Sukkur, who directed the case to LAS.
 After which, LAS introduced both parties to ADR mechanisms, providing an alternative to lengthy court proceedings.
 Both parties then willingly engaged in private mediation facilitated by LAS.
 Throughout the mediation process, the parties reached a mutually acceptable settlement.

-The family agreed to retain ownership of the inheritance
+family agreed to retain ownership of the inheritance